nuxt/content/docs/content/en/writing.md

 ##### elit
 ```

-It will be transformed to it's JSON AST structure, and by using the `nuxt-content` component, it will render HTML like:
+It will be transformed to its JSON AST structure, and by using the `nuxt-content` component, it will render HTML like:

 ```html
 <h1 id="lorem-ipsum-"><a href="#lorem-ipsum-" aria-hidden="true" tabindex="-1"><span class="icon icon-link"></span></a>Lorem ipsum</h1>